Diogenesoftoronto/nimdude/README.md

 go run main.go -build
 ```

+*NOTE: this does not work as expected.
+The expectation is that this creates the build of the server and then runs the built binary... or that it rebuilds and runs the binary again.
+This is a good base for adding a hotreload functionality later.
+I want to figure out how to do that hahah.
 ### Installation from Docker

 You'll need to install Docker.
 Then you can run the following commands: